Safeguard Your Installation

 Secure the Default Administrator Account

-You set the login password for the default administrator account when you confirm the registration for your YouTrack InCloud instance.
+You set the username and password for the default administrator account when you confirm the registration for your YouTrack InCloud instance.
 These credentials are assigned to the root user account.
 This account has permission to perform any operation in YouTrack.

 Follow these guidelines to secure your default administrator account: